Need to move your Magento store to another domain? Check this post. Magento migration is made easy when you have these tips in mind.

 Orders and transaction data

-There shouldn’t really be a time where you can plan your Magneto migration to fall during a period where you don’t have any open orders or transactions going on.
+There shouldn’t be a time where you can plan your Magneto migration to fall during a period where you don’t have any open orders or transactions going on.
 And you don’t want that to happen anyway!

 But make sure your migration retains your order and transaction information so that everyone can still keep track of and get their orders.